smartprimer/smartprimer-webapp/README.md

 #### Cordova (Recommended)

 Make sure you have all the requirements satisfied.
 Connect your tablet with your computer.
-Go to the cordova folder and run `cordova run android --device`.
+Go to the cordova folder and run `cordova run android -device`.
+To build it, run `cordova build android -device`

 ## Cordova Requirements (for Mac)